wtsi-hgi/hgi-cloud/docs/runbook_docker_swarm.md

 1. **Ensure the docker-main network is available on the tenant** Docker Swarm runs on its on network, which needs to exists on a tenant prior to creating a swarm cluser.
 To set up the networking, run:

-`bash invoke docker create --networking`
+`bash invoke.sh docker create --networking`

 2. **Ensure an appropriate base image is configured and avaiable**